 "Not that kind of smoke.
 Were you doing magic?"

-The other witch gave her a sweet smile.
+Tara gave her a sweet smile.
 "I know you do.
 I understand.
-You don't have to keep things from me is all."
+You don't have to keep things from me, is all."

 Dawn looked up.
 There were dark circles under her eyes.
 "We're going to the mall.
 Want to come?"